mariavmihu/emote-me/README.md

 The outputs are very noisy, but if you look deeper it's crazy how face-like the outputs are starting to look!

 ## January 10th 2022 - Present
 I am currently working on playing around with some basic parameters and changes to the models before I move on to greater structural changes.
 The images are looking much less noisy, but now they are slightly less human-looking.
-More updates incoming as I polish things up `:wink:`.
+More updates incoming as I polish things up ;)

 ![noise example] (https://github.com/mariavmihu/emote-me/blob/main/src/images/jan10_sample1.jpg)
 ![noise example] (https://github.com/mariavmihu/emote-me/blob/main/src/images/jan10_sample2.jpg)